MileHacker Logo

 • Wildlife Viewing

 The Red Sea is a significant marine biodiversity area.
 Boat trips to dolphin houses increase chances of seeing wild dolphins.
-Safaris in the desert offer glimpses of desert wildlife.
+Safaris in the desert environment offer glimpses of desert wildlife.

 Hidden Gems